Homelessness in California: San Luis Obispo County

 The SLO County Board of Supervisors approved a "10 Year Plan to End Homelessness" to begin in January 2008, "aimed at ending homelessness in ten years."
 According to the 2008 point in time count, 850 people in the county were homeless then.
 After ten years, that number had risen to 1,483.

-In 2022 the County approved another five-year plan ("The San Luis Obispo Countywide Plan to Address Homelessness").
+In 2022, the County approved another five-year plan ("The San Luis Obispo Countywide Plan to Address Homelessness").
 As the title suggests, this plan is more modest in its aspirations: "to reduce the number of people experiencing homelessness to 50% of the current level within five years."

 There is one day center and two overnight emergency shelter options in San Luis Obispo County.
 These represent enough beds for 20–30% of those who are known to be homeless on any particular night.
-In part because of this shortage of shelter, the county has the third highest percentage of unsheltered homelessness in the United States.
+In part because of this shortage of shelter, the county has the third highest percentage of unsheltered homelessness among "largely suburban" counties in the United States.

+In its Point-in-Time census counts, SLO County artificially reduces the apparent number of unsheltered homeless people.
+It opens its warming centers, which are usually open only during extreme weather, for the one night before the count.
+Homeless people who would otherwise count as unsheltered are then counted as sheltered if they stay in the warming center that night.
+For example, in 2024, 375 homeless people in SLO County were officially counted as "sheltered", but 48 of these (13%) were sheltered only for the night before the count.

-San Luis Obispo County is coextensive with the CA-614 “Continuum of Care” (CoC) district.
+San Luis Obispo County is coextensive with the CA-614 "Continuum of Care" (CoC) district.
 In the 2024 point in time count: